bai/verhoeff/README.md

 # Verhoeff ![Build status](http://travis-ci.org/bai/verhoeff.png)

-This is pure Ruby (1.9 compatible) implementation of the Verchoeff algorithm.
+This is pure Ruby (1.9 compatible) implementation of the Verhoeff algorithm.

 ## Trivia